 With smokeless tobacco products, nicotine is absorbed by the digestive system or through mucus membranes.
 Smokeless tobacco contains at least 28 cancer-causing substances, and is not a safe substitute for smoking cigarettes or cigars.
 According to the National Institutes of Health, chewing on an average-sized piece of chewing tobacco for 30 minutes can deliver as much nicotine as smoking three cigarettes.

 Smokeless tobacco is addictive, and evidence suggests that it increases the risk for oral cancer, gingivitis, and tooth loss.
 The use of smokeless tobacco increases risk for oral, esophageal, and pancreatic cancers.
 Using smokeless tobacco also seems to increase the risk for fatal heart attacks and strokes.

 Pipe and cigar smoking are on the rise.
 Because pipe and cigar smokers often do not inhale, the common misperception is that they don't face as substantial a health risk as cigarette smokers.
 Yet research finds that smoking pipes or cigars causes harmful health effects similar to those of cigarettes.

-Smoking is also responsible for most deaths due to COPD, which includes emphysema and chronic bronchitis.
+Smoking is also responsible for most cases of chronic obstructive pulmonary disease (COPD), as well as most deaths due to COPD, which includes emphysema and chronic bronchitis.
 And smoking makes it harder to control asthma, by interfering with the response to steroid medicine and worsening lung function.